SPECIALIST SPORTS PHYSIOTHERAPIST

 What we know is that stretching the ITB doesn’t help!
 The ITB is almost as strong as Kevlar and as it is the tension that causes the problem, stretching doesn’t make much sense.
 We may suggest some massage or using a foam roller, but the mainstay of treatment is getting your trunk, hip and butt muscles working again – you can try something like side lying leg lifts as a starting point to make your glutes work better.

 To prevent Runner’s knee, the most important thing is suitable planning of your training.
 Increasing training too quickly or adding in too many hills or speed sessions without building up to it, can cause all types of issues.
 A small amount of strength training can help with both performance and prevention of injury, as can keeping flexible.
-It’s a good idea to speak to one of our sports physios or your PT for some advice.
+It’s a good idea to speak to one of our sports physios or a personal trainer for some advice.